Here are the best cities and towns to see all the way around breathtaking Lake Michigan.

 14 Notable Cities & Towns Along Lake Michigan (North to South)

 There are so many wonderful places to visit along Lake Michigan but here are the most notable.
-We’ve conveniently listed them from North to South.
+We've conveniently listed them from North to South.
+And if you want some great tips on HOW to explore a new city — we got you covered, too.

 “Mack City,” as the locals call it (remember that weird spelling and pronunciation thing we talked about in our Lake Huron Fun Facts article), is situated on the south end of the waterway that joins Lake Michigan with Lake Huron and the Mackinac Bridge on I-75.